 1. What separates great AEs

 The variance in AE performance is larger than in any other sales role.
-Top-decile AEs hit 150-200% of quota; bottom-decile hit 40-60%.
+Top-decile AEs blow well past quota while bottom-decile reps land far short of it.
 The reps in the middle look alike on the surface — same hours, same activity, same CRM hygiene.
 The differences show up underneath:

 - Discovery depth.
 Great AEs surface the buyer's real cost of inaction.
 Average AEs surface the buyer's stated problem.